cgcardona/cgcardona.github.com/_posts/2013-05-28-why-i-foresee-a-glass-store.md

 ## There are already prototypes

+If you flew to San Francisco, Los Angeles, or New York to have a Glass fitting then you already saw one of these.
+There is a team of young hip people in all white rooms handing out iPad like packaging.

+They offer you mimosas or coffee/tea.
+And then they walk you through every aspect of the device and UI.
+The experience is very much like an Apple store but even more select.

+## Glass is a new UI

 The Glass UI is really simple.
 It consists of moving cards to the left and right in your vision by swiping back/forth and down as well as tapping on the side of the device.
 You can consume the breadth and depth of it in just a few minutes.